Schufa For Foreigners

 Yes, by law, everyone is entitled to one free Schufa report each year.
 This is known as a “Datenkopie nach Art.”

-2. What are the methods to check my Schufa in Germany?
+What are the methods to check SCHUFA in Germany?

 In Germany, you can access your Schufa information by ordering it through the SCHUFA website or by printing it at SCHUFA terminals available in Postbank and Volksbank branches.
 The report includes a SCHUFA certificate and a detailed overview of your personal data held by SCHUFA, along with various industry scores.
 Alternatively, you can subscribe to SCHUFA’s paid online service for more detailed reports.